lamps-wg/x509-slhdsa/draft-ietf-lamps-x509-slhdsa.md

 The data to be signed is prepared for SLH-DSA.
 Then, a private key operation is performed to generate the raw signature value.

+When signing data using the Pure SLH-DSA signature algorithm, Algorithm 22 (slh_sign) from Section 10.2.1 of {{FIPS205}} is used.
+When verifying Pure SLH-DSA signed data, Algorithm 24 (slh_verify) from Section 10.3 of {{FIPS205}} is used.
+When signing data using the HashSLH-DSA signature algorithm, Algorithm 23 (hash_slh_sign) from Section 10.2.2 of {{FIPS205}} is used.
+When verifying HashSLH-DSA signed data, Algorithm 25 (hash_slh_verify) from Section 10.3 of {{FIPS205}} is used.
+All four of these algorithms create a message, M', from the message to be signed along with other data, and M' is operated on by internal SLH-DSA algorithms.
+M' may be constructed outside the module that performs the internal SLH-DSA algorithms.

+In the case of HashSLH-DSA, there is a pre-hash component (PH_M) of M'.
+PH_M may be computed in the signing/verifying module, in which case the entire message to be signed is sent to the module.
+Alternatively, PH_M may be computed in a different module.
+In this case, either PH_M is sent to the signing/verifying module, which creates M', or M' is created outside the signing/verifying module and is sent to the module.
+HashSLH-DSA allows this implementation flexibility in order to reduce, and make consistent, the amount of data transferred to signing/verifying modules.
+The hash algorithm or XOF used when signing and verifying with HashSLH-DSA is specified by the signature algorithm OID.
+For example, when signing with id-hash-slh-dsa-sha2-128s-with-sha256, SHA-256 is used as the hash algorithm.
+When pre-hashing is performed using SHAKE128, the output length is 256 bits.
+When pre-hashing is performed using SHAKE256, the output length is 512 bits.

 Section 9.2 of {{FIPS205}} defines an SLH-DSA signature as three elements, R, SIG_FORS and SIG_HT.
 The raw octet string encoding of an SLH-DSA public key is the concatenation of these three elements, i.e. R || SIG_FORS || SIG_HT.